What if my arrival time is not during the 8 a.m. to 8 p.m. testing window on January 11?

 Everyone should have a supply of face masks.
 Students who are not vaccinated are expected to wear masks when in the presence of others, unless they are outside and distanced.

 Currently, Harvey County is experiencing a high COVID transmission rate and both vaccinated and unvaccinated individuals are required to wear face masks when in indoor public spaces in the presence of others.
-For students, this means while standing in the dining line until seated, in classes, in chapel/forum and when traveling in college vehicles.
+For students, this means while standing in the dining line until seated, in classrooms including the library, in chapel/forum and when traveling in college vehicles.

 If I choose not to get a vaccine, can I still come to Hesston College?

 The college is not requiring the vaccine but IS requiring that you share your vaccine status and an image of your vaccine card.
-Those who are not vaccinated are expected to wear a mask for their own health and safety.
+Students with on-campus employment are also required to be vaccinated or be tested weekly.

 Will I need a vaccine to participate in athletics?

 Current conference guidelines do not require the vaccine.
 However, athletes who are not vaccinated will have to be tested for COVID-19 prior to competitions and are required to wear masks for travel.
-If an exposure occurs on the team, vaccinated individuals will not be required to quarantine.
+If an athlete has had COVID within the past 6 months, they will not have to participate in surveillance testing.

 Who will see my vaccination status?